Kraymer/kraymer.github.com/_drafts/excommito-theme.md

 ## Crowdsource the editing process

 - *drafts* collection: drafts are published but clearly labeled as 'drafts'.
-A top-right github fork-like banner leads to a github issue page where one can vote for the posts drafts he want to see finished.
+A warning sign in preamble of post content leads to a github issue page where one can vote for the posts drafts he want to see finished.
-- it's shipping reduced to its simple expression : drafts are indexed by google and accessible on the site via the *Kinda related* links section when appropriate.
+- it's shipping reduced to its simple expression : drafts are indexed by google and suggested in the *Kinda related* links section when appropriate.
+But they do not appear on the Archives section or when using the previous/next post navigation.